dotnet/docs/docs/core/compatibility/sdk/8.0/runtimespecific-app-default.md

 ## Reason for change

 - The new .NET SDK behavior aligns with Visual Studio behavior.
-- Framework-dependent apps are now smaller by default, since there aren't copies of .NET stored in each app.
+- Framework-dependent apps are smaller by default, since there aren't copies of .NET stored in each app.
 - When .NET is managed outside of the app (that is, for framework-dependent deployments), .NET stays more secure and up-to-date.
 Apps that have their own copy of the runtime don't get security updates.
 This change makes more apps framework-dependent by default.
 - Ideally, command-line options are orthogonal.
 In this case, the tooling supports both RID-specific self-contained deployment (SCD) and RID-specific framework-dependent deployment (FDD).
 So it didn't make sense that no RID defaulted to FDD and RID defaulted to SCD.
 This behavior was often confusing for users.